Scott Mills: BBC Radio 5 Live

-On 17 October 2019, it was announced that Mills and his Radio 1 co-presenter Chris Stark would start hosting a show on BBC Radio 5 Live.
-The show was part of the station's new weekend line up starting on 9 November 2019.
+Mills and his Radio 1 co-presenter Chris Stark also hosted a show on BBC Radio 5 Live, as part of the station's weekend line up starting on 9 November 2019.
 The show was broadcast between 9am and 11am.
 The final show was on 20 August 2022.

 Scott Mills: The Musical

-On 14 May 2009, a musical based on Mills' life was announced, to be performed at the Edinburgh Festival Fringe 2009.
-The musical ran for three nights between 11 and 13 August at the Pleasance One Theatre.
-The musical was born from an internet rumour that Mills would perform in Rick Rolling The Musical as Rick Astley and other 1980s musicians.
-He denied this rumour on his radio show, and listeners' suggestions to create a musical based on his life became a reality.
-Some songs for the musical were composed and sent in by listeners to his radio show.
+A musical based on Mills's life was performed at the Edinburgh Festival Fringe 2009, running for three nights from 11 to 13 August, at the Pleasance One Theatre.
+The musical was born from an internet rumour that Mills would perform in Rick Rolling the Musical as Rick Astley and other 1980s musicians.
+He denied this rumour on his radio show, and listeners' suggested the creation of a musical based on his life.
+Some of the songs were composed and sent in his listeners.
 The musical is available for viewing on the BBC Radio 1 website.

 Mills was challenged to do a one-man show at Edinburgh Fringe in 2010 by his co-hosts and production team.
 The Bjorn Identity was a parody of The Bourne Identity, telling the story of Jason Bjorn with the music of ABBA.